scummvm/scummvm/doc/docportal/settings/engine.rst

 .. _sitcom:

 Sitcom mode
-	Adds laughter after actor's line or narration
+	Adds laughter after the actor's line or narration.

 	*sitcom*

 .. _shorty:

 Shorty mode
-	Shrinks the actors and makes their voices high pitched
+	Shrinks the actors and makes their voices high pitched.

 	*shorty*

 .. _nodelay:

 Frame limiter high performance mode
-	Avoids use of delayMillis() function.
+	Avoids use of ``delayMillis()`` function.
 This mode may result in high CPU usage.

 	*nodelaymillisfl*

 .. _fpsfl:

 Max frames per second limit
-	Targets a maximum of 120 fps.
+	Targets a maximum of 120 frames per second (fps).
 When disabled, the game targets 60 fps.

 	*frames_per_secondfl*